 I just use a baking sheet, but there are some other options.
 A pizza stone, for example, will create a really crispy bottom if you have access to one.

 - 4-5 tomatoes, sliced This will depend on the size of the tomatoes, if they are large beef steaks, it will only take 2-3.

 - 1 egg beat

-- Preheat oven to 400 degrees, on convection if you have it.Line baking sheet with parchment paper.Roll pie dough to about a 18-20 inch circle.Spread with goat cheese, parmesan and basil.
-Making sure to leave about a 1 ½-2 inch space around edges of dough.Layer tomatoes on top of goat cheese.
-Fold the 2 inch space left without cheese and tomatoes over the tomatoes.
+- Preheat oven to 400 degrees, on convection if you have it.Line baking sheet with parchment paper.Roll pie dough to about an 18-20 inch circle.Spread with goat cheese.
+Make sure to leave about a 1 ½-2 inch space around the edges of the dough.Sprinkle the basil, oregano, crushed red pepper, and salt.
+Layer tomatoes on top of goat cheese.
+Fold the 2-inch space left without cheese and tomatoes over the tomatoes.
 Don't worry about perfection here, galettes are meant to look rustic.
-It's one of the things I love about them.Brush edges with egg.
+It's one of the things I love about them.Mix your egg wash and brush the edges with it.
 You don't have to do this step, but it sure makes it beautiful after baking.
-Bake until dough is a golden brown.
+Bake until the dough is golden brown.
 Remove from oven.
 I prefer it warm, so I serve right away.
 Tomatoes will have released plenty of liquid when they are baking, there are ways around this.
 I don't mind it though, tomatoes in my mind are supposed to be juicy.
 Now, sit back and enjoy.
 You deserve it.